mainmatter/ember-hbs-minifier/README.md

 ------------------------------------------------------------------------------

 ember-hbs-minifier is developed by and &copy;
-[simplabs GmbH](http://simplabs.com) and contributors.
+[Mainmatter GmbH](http://mainmatter.com) and contributors.
 It is released under the [MIT License](LICENSE.md).